The Rise of Nationalism in Europe

 - Political rights to women were extended and this was very controversial, while large numbers of women had participated actively over the years.

-- After 1848, the autocratic monarchies of Central and Eastern Europe began introducing change which already taken place in Eastern Europe before 1815.
+- After 1848, the autocratic monarchies of Central and Eastern Europe began introducing changes that had already taken place in Eastern Europe before 1815.
 Thus serfdom and bonded labor were abolished both in the Habsburg dominions and in Russia.

 The Making of Germany and Italy